Arterial spin labelling: Comparison with fMRI

 Functional MRI (fMRI) has been the modality of choice to visualize brain activity, and takes advantages of a range of techniques that can be used to interpret it.
 However, the signal that fMRI is acquiring is BOLD signal, which does not directly correlate with blood flow.
 Cerebral blood flow on the other hand does, allowing for cardiovascular disease (CVD) and inflammatory risk factor analysis, and disorders (such as schizophrenia and bipolar disorder) that have comorbid effects with CVD.
 ASL imaging can be a useful tool to complement fMRI and vice versa.

 Clinical use

 In cerebral infarction, the penumbra has decreased perfusion.
-Besides acute and chronic neurovascular diseases, the value of ASL has been demonstrated in brain tumors, epilepsy and neurodegenerative disease, such as Alzheimer’s disease, frontotemporal dementia and Parkinson disease.
+Besides acute and chronic neurovascular diseases, the value of ASL has been demonstrated in brain tumors, epilepsy and neurodegenerative disease, such as Alzheimer's disease, frontotemporal dementia and Parkinson disease.
+Additionally, DP-pCASL has promising potential for assessing blood-brain barrier integrity in patients with ischemic stroke.

 Although the primary form of fMRI uses the blood-oxygen-level dependent (BOLD) contrast, ASL is another method of obtaining contrast.

 There have been research to apply ASL to renal imaging, pancreas imaging, and placenta imaging.
-A challenge to these sort of non-cerebral perfusion is motion due to breathing.
+A challenge to this sort of non-cerebral perfusion is motion due to breathing.
 Additionally, there is a lot less development on the segmentation of theses specific organs, so the studies are relatively small scale.